This post contains affiliate links. If you purchase something after clicking on the link, I may earn a small commission, at no additional cost to you.

 Eating (and drinking) more polyphenol-rich foods is linked with a lower risk of cardiovascular disease, including heart attack, stroke, and high blood pressure.

-Which Tea is Best For Blood PRessure?
+Which Tea is Best For Lowering Blood Pressure?

 There’s just something about making a cup of tea that makes you pause and relax.
-That in itself probably accounts for at least some of its blood pressure reducing action.
+That in itself probably accounts for at least some of its blood pressure-reducing action.

 - They all have polyphenol antioxidants.
 However, green tea has more epigallocatechin-3-gallate (EGCG), whereas black tea is a rich source of theaflavins.